 Of course, the true value of your rental property is only the amount that someone is willing to pay for it.
 Smart bargaining and demonstrated income potential will serve as allies when putting your rental property in the eyes of serious buyers.

-In some cases, existing tenants may be interested in purchasing the property that they are currently leasing.
-While this is saving them a ton of time and cost on moving, selling to existing renters is usually done so at a discounted rate if the relationship has been strong thus far.
+In some cases, existing tenants may have an interest in purchasing the property that they are currently leasing.
+While this is saving them a ton of time and cost on moving, selling to existing renters is usually done so at a discountable rate if the relationship is strong thus far.

 Taxes Paid on the Selling a Rental Property